 This affords travelers the opportunity to live in a home instead of hotels or hostels while still getting to immerse oneself in the culture of that country.
 Plus it doesn’t cost anything.
 If you find a willing participant, you simply agree on the dates and go from there.
 There are plenty of companies who help travelers find home and cultural exchanges, and some do come with an annual fee.
 But that fee is nothing compared to the money you’ll save by not having to pay for accommodations.
 A home exchange is great for families and those looking to travel slowly during their RTW journeys.

-For more on home exchanges, check out the following sites:
+For more on home exchanges, check out the following articles and sites:

 House sitting or caretaking